-Regarding how an ISS market or regional benchmark voting policy reflects local regulation and market practices, consider this illustrative example: where a UK company has received a significant level of dissent on a resolution at a general meeting and when assessing the company's explanation, the ISS benchmark voting policy follows guidance provided by the Financial Reporting Council (FRC) in the UK Corporate Governance Code.
+Consider the following illustrative example: where a UK company has received a significant level of dissent on a resolution at a general meeting and when assessing the company's explanation, the ISS benchmark voting policy follows guidance provided by the Financial Reporting Council (FRC) in the UK Corporate Governance Code.
 For example, the UK Corporate Governance Code states that when 20% or more of votes have been cast against the board recommendation for a resolution, the company should explain, when announcing voting results, what actions it intends to take to consult shareholders in order to understand the reasons behind the result.
-In addition, for purposes of this illustrative example, as listed in the appendix to the ISS 2024 benchmark voting policy for the UK & Ireland, ISS also considers other UK laws, regulation, and market practices, such as the Investor Group Directors' Remuneration Reporting Guidance; the Association of Investment Companies (AIC) Code of Corporate Governance; the Pensions and Lifetime Savings Association (PLSA) Stewardship and Voting Guidelines; and the Investment Association (IA) Principles of Remuneration and related IA guidance and publications.
-On remuneration specifically, the relevant UK guidance includes, among other references, the Investment Association Principles for Remuneration, the Pensions and Lifetime Savings Association, the Pensions and Lifetime Savings Association's voting guidelines, and the remuneration section of the UK Corporate Governance Code.
+In addition, as listed in the ISS 2025 benchmark voting policy for the U.K. & Ireland, ISS also considers other UK laws, regulation, and market practices, such as the Investor Group Directors' Remuneration Reporting Guidance; the Association of Investment Companies (AIC) Code of Corporate Governance; the Pensions and Lifetime Savings Association (PLSA) Stewardship and Voting Guidelines; and the Investment Association (IA) Principles of Remuneration and related IA guidance and publications.
+On remuneration specifically, the relevant UK guidance includes, among other references, the IA Principles for Remuneration, the Pensions and Lifetime Savings Association's voting guidelines, and the remuneration section of the UK Corporate Governance Code.